Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 A long-standing VPN, IPVanish is a great iPhone VPN if you’re looking for fast speeds and tight security.
 It’s a quality service that supports torrenting and streaming on all 1,600+ servers on its network.
 Even better, IPVanish gives clients the ability to configure settings including OpenVPN scrambling, port selection, and split tunneling, so users feel fully protected.

 One caveat may be its information-rich app that’s better suited for advanced users than newbies.
 But is that really a drawback?
-IPVanish offers up to 10 simultaneous connections and promises a strict no-logs policy, which is excellent for heavy users.
+IPVanish offers unlimited device connections and promises a strict no-logs policy, which is excellent for heavy users.
 Try it out risk-free for 30 days if you’re interested in learning more.

 For more in-depth information, read our IPVanish Review.